 Testing is conducted in room 1106 between the hours of 8:00am – 4:30pm M-F with extended hours until 7:30pm on M & T. You will not need an appointment for testing, however it does take approximately 1 1 ⁄ 2 to 2 hours to complete.
 When you come in to test, please bring:

 Obtain a copy of any previous college transcripts (unofficial is fine).
 Math Grades are only good for three years.
 After that, you will need to take the math portion of the placement test above.

-Seattle Central College Office (room 4128) and request to set up your program file.
+Please bring your Program File to the Arts, Humanities & Social Sciences Division office (room 4128) at Seattle Central College Office.
 We will hold this file pending your portfolio passing a Portfolio Review at which point you will be put on the Approved List.
 You cannot be placed on the Approved List without an established program file.

 There are several remaining portfolio reviews for students wanting to start Fall 2018.
 We take 24 students each year and it is competitive, so the first 24 students accepted are the class.
 If your portfolio is not accepted you may re-work it and re-submit it.
 Submissions are taken the second week of each month, March 5th to 9th, April 9th to 13th, May 7th to 11th, June 4th to 8th, July 9th to 13th and August 6th to 10th.
 You will then be notified during the following couple of weeks.

 Open House: We strongly recommend that you attend an Open House about this program at your earliest convenience.
 Open House is scheduled during the 5th week of each quarter from 5:30 to 7:00pm.
 Fall quarter – October 26th, Winter quarter – February 1st, and Spring quarter – May 3rd.
 For specific information on dates and times contact the Arts, Humanities & Social Sciences Division Office, room BE-4128, 206.934-4164.